Azure/autorest/docs/extensions/readme.md

 ```

 ## x-ms-examples
-Describes the format for specifying examples for request and response of an operation in a swagger spec.
+Describes the format for specifying examples for request and response of an operation in an OpenAPI definition.
 It is a **dictionary** of different variations of the examples for a given operation.

 More information about this extension can be found [here](https://github.com/Azure/azure-rest-api-specs/tree/master/documentation/x-ms-examples.md).